gvwilson/thirdbit/src/fiction/bear/index.md

 Noxy crossed her arms.
 "What are you going to do?
 Put me to sleep for a hundred years?"

-"No," Sergeant Dambu said, tired again.
+"No," Sergeant Inambu said, tired again.
 "I'm going to tie you up.
 I can't afford to waste any magic putting a spell on you right now."

 Noxy edged over to the cot and sat down.
 Without looking away from